 About the '49 Club

-Deceased District 1 or District 2 members not meeting the 25 years requirement may be considered for induction if their work brought distinction to District 1 or District 2.
+Deceased District 1 or District 2 members not meeting the 25 years qualification may be considered for induction into the EATA ’49 Club if their work brought distinction to District 1 and/or District 2.

 - The name and contact information for a nominee must be submitted to a '49 Club Committee Co-Chair through the form below between July 1st – September 15th of the year preceding the EATA annual meeting.
 It is incumbent upon the nominator to ensure that the nominee meets all ’49 Club Award qualifications.

 - To become a candidate for the ’49 Club Award, a nominee must submit their completed ’49 Club Application and curriculum vitae by October 1 of the year preceding the EATA annual meeting.
 It is the responsibility of both the nominee and the nominator to ensure that this application is factual and complete.

 - Submission of three (3) Letters of Advocacy.
 Two (2) letters must be from athletic trainers in Districts 1 and/or 2 who had been certified for a minimum of 15 years.
 One (1) letter must be from a non-athletic trainer.
 Letters must be submitted to David Csillan at firstname.lastname@example.org no later than October 1 to be considered for the following January EATA Meeting.